PragmaticCoding/PragmaticCoding.github.io/_posts/2024-10-08-css-transitions.md

    -fx-text-fill: red;
 }
 ```
-That's it, we just added the line `transition: -fx-text-fill 5.0s;` and now the `PseudoClass` activation will trigger a transition that will take 5 seconds for it to change the text fill from `black` to `red`.
+That's it, we just added the line `transition: -fx-text-fill 5.0s;` and now the `PseudoClass` activation will trigger a transition that will take 5 seconds for it to change the text fill from `darkgreen` to `red`.
 Like this:

 ![Animation 1]({{page.Animation1}})

+I've changed the initial colour from `black` to `darkgreen` because it's opposite `red` on the colour wheel, and makes the transition a little bit easier to see when it starts.

 ## Some Thoughs on Transitions